Massachusetts Labor Laws: Wages, Overtime, Breaks & Employee Rights

 Blue Laws

-Massachusetts has laws on their books known as Blue Laws.
+Massachusetts has laws on its books known as Blue Laws.
 These laws limit an employer’s capacity to require their employees to work on Sundays and federally-observed holidays.
 In some situations, particularly where employers are permitted to employ their employees on Sundays and/or holidays, employers may also be required to pay a rate of one and one-half times the employee’s base pay.

 Meals and Breaks